nigelp/Zentara-Code/packages/evals/README.md

 Navigate to [localhost:3446](http://localhost:3446/) in your browser and click the 🚀 button.

-By default a evals run will run all programming exercises in [Roo Code Evals](https://github.com/Zentar-Ai/roo-code-Evals) repository with the Claude Sonnet 4 model and default settings.
+By default a evals run will run all programming exercises in [Zentara Code Evals](https://github.com/Zentar-Ai/zentara-code-Evals) repository with the Claude Sonnet 4 model and default settings.
 For basic configuration you can specify the LLM to use and any subset of the exercises you'd like.
-For advanced configuration you can import a Roo Code settings file which will allow you to run the evals with Roo Code configured any way you'd like (this includes custom modes, a footgun prompt, etc).
+For advanced configuration you can import a Zentara Code settings file which will allow you to run the evals with Zentara Code configured any way you'd like (this includes custom modes, a footgun prompt, etc).

 <img width="1053" src="https://github.com/user-attachments/assets/2367eef4-6ae9-4ac2-8ee4-80f981046486" />